 Simple, clear sketches of nature, in all its forms, drawn by talented street artist that have the patient of looking and celebrating all the micro-details of the surroundings.

-The focus point for this packaging design concept was expressing the beauty that lies in the simple vegetables we consume every day - nature’s art creations.
+The focus point for this vegetable packaging design concept was expressing the beauty that lies in the simple vegetables we consume every day - nature’s art creations.

 The design of the can is all about celebrating nature’s products and their delicious taste.

-More than just a can, the packaging for canned tomatoes can be used long after it’s consumed - maybe like a hotchpotch or a perfect place to store your favorite pencils.
+More than just a can, the packaging for tomatoes can be used long after it’s consumed - maybe like a hotchpotch or a perfect place to store your favorite pencils.

 The challenge was creating a packaging that could graphically speak about nature’s art – about the work of this master sculptor.